SachaCR/tfb/README.md

 - [x] `-i`, `--instrument` option to choose between Guitar, Bass, Ukulele
 - [ ] `-t`, `--tuning` option to choose the tuning
 - [ ] Add tests
+- [ ] Make tfb root command interactive.
+Allow to select a mode and a root and then render the neck